Canadian professor recently released from French prison calls for public inquiry into his extradition to France

 "How do you defend against that?"

-The RCMP arrested Mr. Diab in November, 2008 at the request of French authorities, who suspect he was involved in the 1980, bombing of a Paris synagogue that killed four people and injured dozens of others.
+The RCMP arrested Mr. Diab in November, 2008, at the request of French authorities, who accused him of being involved in the 1980 bombing of a Paris synagogue that killed four people and injured dozens of others.
 The 64-year-old has always denied the allegations.

 In June, 2011, Ontario Superior Court Justice Robert Maranger ordered Mr. Diab's extradition despite saying that the evidence against him was "weak, convoluted and confusing."
 Mr. Diab was removed from Canada in November of 2014 after the Supreme Court declined to hear his appeal of the extradition order.